-as approved at the second annual meeting on October 25, 1992, in Portland, Oregon, at the Middle East Studies Association annual convention and subsequently amended on November 21, 1996, in Providence, Rhode Island, and on November 17, 2012, in Denver, Colorado.
+as approved at the second annual meeting on October 25, 1992, in Portland, Oregon, at the Middle East Studies Association annual convention and subsequently amended on November 21, 1996, in Providence, Rhode Island, and on November 17, 2012, in Denver, Colorado, and on October 1, 2014.

 Article 1: Name